uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/functions/parallel_for_each_func.rst

 =================
 **[algorithms.parallel_for_each]**

-Template function that processes work items in parallel.
+Function template that processes work items in parallel.

 .. code:: cpp